Peterpiotr/siguren-documentation/docs/source/index.rst

 Welcome to MotoSuiveur® User Documentation
 ==========================================

-**MotoSuiveur® Systems** are hoist safety solutions designed to actively permit only safe operation, and instantly default to a safe arrested state when hoisting is disrupted.
+**MotoSuiveur® Systems** are hoist safety solutions designed to actively permit only safe operation, and instantly default to a safe arrested state when hoisting is disrupted.e

 .. toctree::
     :maxdepth: 2